Quansight-Labs/ndindex/docs/indices/other-topics.md

 (strides)=
 ## Strides

-The reason [views](views-vs-copies) work is because NumPy arrays aren't just a pointer to a blob of memory.
+The reason so many types of indexing into arrays is able to be a [view](views-vs-copies) without a copy is that NumPy arrays aren't just a pointer to a blob of memory.
 They are a pointer along with something called **strides**.
 The strides tell NumPy how many bytes to skip in memory along each axis to get to the next element of the array.
 This along with the